fullstorydev/fullstory-react-library/README.md

 ### 6. Singular Page Capture Rules

-Additionally we can overried the default capture rules by add capture rules to certain pages.
+Additionally, we can overried the default capture rules by adding capture rules to specific pages.

 **Implementation:**